HealthLX/coco-canonical/README.md

 ### Mapping

-Canonical to FHIR mappings are not included in the open source version of this project.
+Canonical to FHIR mappings are not included in the open source of CoCo.
+Application compliance bindings to Smile Digital Health, Health Samurai, and Firely are available through HealthLX sales. sales@healthlx.com

 ## 4. Environment Setup